Borche/snake/README.md

-# snake-libgdx
+# Snake
-Android game developed with the game development framework libgdx
+The classic game Snake implemented on Android using the game development framework LibGDX